Nine (musical)

-Nine is a musical whose original conception and music and lyrics are by Maury Yeston, with a book by Arthur Kopit.
-It is based on Federico Fellini's semi-autobiographical 1963 film 8½.

-The show tells the story of film director Guido Contini, who is dreading his imminent 40th birthday and facing a midlife crisis, which is blocking his creative impulses and entangling him in a web of romantic difficulties in early-1960s Venice.
+Nine is a musical initiated by and with music and lyrics by Maury Yeston and a book by Arthur Kopit.
+Based on the film 8½, it tells the story of film director Guido Contini, who is dreading his imminent 40th birthday and facing a midlife crisis, which is blocking his creative impulses and entangling him in a web of romantic difficulties in early-1960s Venice.

-Conceived and written and composed by Yeston as a class project in the BMI Lehman Engel Musical Theatre Workshop in 1973, it was later adapted with a book by Mario Fratti, and then with another a book by Arthur Kopit.
+Conceived and written and composed by Yeston as a class project in the BMI Lehman Engel Musical Theatre Workshop in 1973, it was later adapted with a book by Mario Fratti, and then with another book by Arthur Kopit.
 The original Broadway production opened in 1982 and ran for 729 performances, starring Raul Julia.
-The musical won five Tony Awards, including Best Musical, and has enjoyed a number of revivals.
+The musical won five Tony Awards (including Best Musical) and has enjoyed a number of revivals.